IJbeasley/Personal_Academic_Website/content/resources/_index.md

 ---

-# Miscellanous resources to help with research
+# Miscellaneous resources to help with research

 From finding research opportunities, to examples of code.